MrRustenLine/ASPDotNetCoreWebAPI/README.md

 List all users, excluding password.

-Be able to sort and filter by email (Bonus point: great if can be sorted/filtered by any columns using a generic way)
+Be able to sort and filter by email.

 Support paging (default page size = 10)

-Show a clear separation between controller and business logic.

 ### DELETE /api/users/{userID}